 Special Olympics International is supporting Champions Together as a model program to activate schools through “Project Unify” which also has the endorsement of the National Federation of High Schools.

 Questions?
 Want to get your school involved?
-Contact Lee Lonzo, Champions Together Director and IHSAA Educational Consultant.
+Contact Mike Hasch, Director of Unified Champion Schools.

 The IHSAA SAC researched options and unanimously requested that an official partnership be formed with SO Indiana as the most appropriate fit for education-based athlete servant leadership.
 Special Olympics Inc. is supporting Champions Together as a model program to activate schools through “Project Unify” which also has the endorsement of the National Federation of State High School Associations (NFHS) and the Indiana Interscholastic Athletic Administrators Association (IIAAA).

 During the first full year of the program 26 schools were awarded the Champions Together awards banner for achieving all four (4) of Project Unify goals, 13 schools participated in the inaugural IHSAA Unified Track & Field state championship, participating schools raised in excess of $75,000 for the support of Champions Together activities and 197 high schools achieved at least one (1) of the Project Unify goals.

 The Champions Together partnership will provide an award banner to all IHSAA member schools that meet the following Unified Champion Schools goals in the 2019-20 school year: